HeinHtutZaw19/touch-grass/README.md

 ## Description

-**Touch Grass** will be a subscription base chrome extension service which turns self discovery into a game.
-Instead of long lessons or recommendations, users will receive random “side quests” like go dance, or go on a walk and be asked to take a photo or video to submit.
+**Touch Grass** will be a subscription-based Chrome extension service that turns self-discovery into a game.
+Instead of long lessons or recommendations, users will receive random “side quests,” such as going dancing or going for a walk, and be asked to take a photo or video to submit.
 To build accountability, users can invite a friend to verify when a quest is completed.
-Touch Grass uses a Vite + React frontend and a Chrome Extension UI, with a Flask backend and Supabase for auth, database, and storage.
+Touch Grass utilizes a Vite + React frontend and a Chrome Extension UI, paired with a Flask backend and Supabase for authentication, database, and storage.
 OpenAI generates personalized quests and Firecrawl provides contextual data

+## Team Members
+* Hein Htut Zaw: heinzaw.official@gmail.com
+* Minji Kim: clairekim0503@gmail.com
+* Sunggin Kim: sungginkim528@gmail.com
+* Nelson Pang: nelsonpang1234@gmail.com

 ## How to Run
 ### Chrome Extension